 Tips for Hiring Vendors: you’re going to want to get to know as much as possible about your vendors before hiring them.
 For instance, before hiring a DJ, ask for a video of their work at another wedding.
 Before hiring a caterer, ask for samples.
 Before hiring a photographer, ask to see their work from a previous wedding.
 This is essential for determining whether a specific vendor is the right vendor for you.

 Finalize the Wedding Guest List

 You’ve had some time to think about who you want to attend your wedding, and now it’s time to finalize that list.
 When finalizing the guest list, you’ll want to consider your budget and the venue capacity.
 Spend some time talking with your fiancé and make sure the guest list is the final list and no one has been overlooked or left out.

 Send Save the Date Cards

-Now you can pull out that save the date photo from your engagement set and have save the date cards made from it.
-All you need for the save the date cards is the actual date of the wedding, and the name of the town it will take place in.
+Now you can pull out that save the date cards from your engagement set and have save the date cards made from it.
+All you need is the actual date of the wedding, and the name of the town it will take place in.